 - 1½ teaspoons fine sea salt

-- Transfer levain to a large bowl.
-Add water and mix with a stiff spatula or Einkorn Kneading Tool to break up levain.
+- Make the dough: Transfer the levain to a large bowl.
+Add the water and mix with a stiff spatula or Einkorn Kneading Tool to break up the levain.

-- Add flour and sprinkle salt on top.
-Set the levain in a medium bowl.
+- Add the flour and sprinkle the salt on top.
 Mix for less than a minute until you have a wet, sticky dough and the flour is mostly absorbed.
 Cover the bowl with a plate and let stand for 15 minutes.

 - Transfer the dough back to the bowl and cover tightly with plastic wrap.
 Let the dough rise for 3 to 5 hours, or until it has risen by 30%.

-- To shape the loaf, transfer the dough to a lightly floured surface.
+- Shape the loaf: transfer the dough to a lightly floured surface.
 Pull up the corners of the dough at 1-inch intervals and press them tightly into the center to make a 6-inch round.
 Turn the dough over so the seam side is on the counter.
 Cup the dough with both hands and rotate in a circular motion between your hands until you have a tight round loaf.
 Dust the top of the loaf generously with flour.

 - Heavily dust an 8½-inch unlined banneton basket with flour and invert the loaf into it.
 Cover with a linen couche or plastic wrap and let proof at room temperature for 60 to 90 minutes.
 Alternatively, you can proof the loaf in a colander, lined with a linen couche, dusted with flour.